British Agricultural Revolution: Subsistence to business

-With the development of larger regional and eventually national markets, aided by improved transportation infrastructure, farmers were no longer dependent on their local market, and were less subject to having to sell at low prices into an oversupplied local market; instead, they could have their products shipped to London and other urban markets to sell at a better price to city-dwellers; this also reduced the effect of cartel-like behavior and local regulations which fixed prices.
+With the development of larger regional and eventually national markets, aided by improved transportation infrastructure, farmers were no longer dependent on their local market, and were less subject to having to sell at low prices into an oversupplied local market; instead, they could have their products shipped to London and other urban markets to sell at a better price to city-dwellers; this also reduced the effect of cartel-like behaviour and local regulations which fixed prices.
 Subsistence agriculture declined as more farmers started to participate in commercial agriculture.

 Selective breeding of livestock

-In England, Robert Bakewell and Thomas Coke systematized selective breeding, managing the reproduction of animal stock to reinforce desirable traits.
+In England, Robert Bakewell and Thomas Coke systematised selective breeding, managing the reproduction of animal stock to reinforce desirable traits.
 Bakewell's most important breeding programme was with sheep.
 Using native stock, he was able to quickly select for large, yet fine-boned sheep, with long, lustrous wool.
 The Lincoln Longwool was improved by Bakewell, and in turn the Lincoln was used to develop the subsequent breed, the Dishley Leicester.
 It was hornless and had a square, meaty body with straight top lines.

 Bakewell was also the first to breed cattle to be used primarily for beef.
 Previously, cattle were first and foremost kept for pulling ploughs as oxen or for dairy uses, with beef from surplus males as a secondary product, but he cross-bred long-horned heifers and a Westmoreland bull to eventually create the Dishley Longhorn.
 As knowledge of Bakewell's innovation spread, farm animals increased dramatically in size and quality.
-The average weight of a bull sold for slaughter at Smithfield was reported around 1700 as 370 lb, though this is considered a low estimate: by 1786, weights of 840 lb were reported, though other contemporary indicators suggest an increase of around a quarter over the intervening century.
+The average weight of a bull sold for slaughter at Smithfield was reported around 1700 as 370 lb, though this is considered a low estimate; by 1786, weights of 840 lb were reported, though other contemporary indicators suggest an increase of around a quarter over the intervening century.
 In 1300, the average milk cow produced 100 gallons of milk annually.
 By 1800, this figure rose to 566 gallons.